timskillman/pico-arcade/README.md

 All the ibraries and games are written in C++ as Python is typically too slow.

-# How to compile the picoarcade.uf2
+# How to install and compile the picoarcade.uf2

 **1. Create a directory**